Fasya41/Streamlite-Clasification-Cow-Disease/README.md

 📊 Instant diagnosis results displayed on the web app

-📂 Diseases are classified based on the dataset stored in the file “data penyakit”
+📂 Diseases are classified based on the dataset stored in the file “Data_Penyakit.csv”

 🐮 Supports multiple cattle diseases such as: